Self-supervised debiasing using low rank regularization: Introduction

-{While substantial technical advances have been made in this regard, these approaches still fail to address the open problem: how to train a debiased classifier by fully exploiting unlabeled samples lacking \textit{both} bias and target label.} More specifically, while the large-scale unlabeled dataset can be potentially biased towards spuriously correlated sensitive attributes, e.g., ethnicity, gender, or age \citep{abid2021large, agarwal2021evaluating}, most existing debiasing frameworks are not designed to deal with this unsupervised settings.
-Moreover, recent works on self-supervised learning have reported that self-supervised learning may still suffer from poor OOD generalization \citep{geirhos2020surprising, chen2021intriguing, robinson2021can, tsai2021conditional} when such dataset bias still remains after applying data augmentations.
+While substantial advances have been made in this regard, these approaches still fail to address the problem: how to train a debiased classifier by fully exploiting unlabeled samples lacking \textit{both} bias and target label.
+More specifically, while the large-scale unlabeled dataset can be potentially biased towards spuriously correlated sensitive attributes, e.g., ethnicity, gender, or age \citep{abid2021large, agarwal2021evaluating}, current existing debiasing frameworks are not designed to deal with this real-world unsupervised settings.
+Here we also confirm that most supervised debiasing frameworks suffer from performance degradation in the low-labeled data setting.
+Moreover, recent works have suggested that self-supervised learning might not be sufficient to deal with OOD generalization \citep{geirhos2020surprising, chen2021intriguing, robinson2021can} when dataset bias remains after data augmentation.

-To address this question, we first made a series of observations about the dynamics of representations complexity by controlling the degree of spurious correlations in synthetic simulations.
+To tackle this issue, we first make a series of empirical observations that allow us to examine the fundamental difference between biased and unbiased representations.
 Interestingly, we found that spurious correlations suppress the effective rank \citep{roy2007effective} of latent representations, which severely deteriorates the semantic diversity of representations and leads to the degradation of feature discriminability.
-Another notable aspect of our findings is that the intentional increase of feature redundancy leads to amplifying “prejudice” in neural networks.
+Another notable aspect of our findings is that the intentional increase of feature redundancy amplifies “prejudice” in neural networks.
 To be specific, as we enforce the correlation among latent features to regularize the effective rank of representations (i.e., rank regularization), the accuracy on bias-conflicting samples quickly declines while the model still performs reasonably well on the bias-aligned \footnote{The \textit{bias-aligned} samples refer to data with a strong correlation between (potentially latent) spurious features and target labels.
 The \textit{bias-conflicting} samples refer to the opposite cases where spurious correlations do not exist.} samples.